Want to add FUN to your Math block?

 This is a great activity to review geometry standards at the end of your shapes unit this year.
 Plus, because this craft is so cute, it makes the perfect wall display for the spring season!

-Cure Spring Fever Today!
+Use These Classroom Activities to Cure Spring Fever Today!

 Pair some of the ideas from this blog with some spring-themed read alouds, directed drawings, brain breaks, and science experiments.

-The best way to keep students engaged in learning is to build lessons around what is exciting to them!
+The best way to keep students engaged is to build lessons around what is exciting to them!
 If you suspect your students are dreaming of being outside in the sun, bring some sunshine into your room with these activities!

 Leave a Reply